 Is there a cure for Endometriosis?

-And that’s where I come in!
-I’m not an expert on surgery or hormonal suppression (so I can’t speak extensively about it), but I am an expert on nutrition and lifestyle adjustments. 🙂
+#3.
+I’m not an expert on surgery or hormonal suppression (so I can’t speak extensively about it), but I am an expert on nutrition and lifestyle adjustments, which is the third component of a well-rounded approach to endometriosis. 🙂

 Many women who suffer from this condition have been able to mitigate its symptoms by addressing inflammation and strengthening their immune system.
 A natural approach that removes endocrine disruptors, and detoxifies excess estrogen has been extremely helpful in my practice.